pflaeging/keycloak-compose/Readme.md

 Quick startpoint to run keycloak in a containerized deployment.
 Normally kubernetes would be a better environment, but YMMV.

+This setup is tested with KeyCloak 19.0.1 (quarkus edition) and PostgreSQL 14

 ## Install

 - docker